Together, they were about the best communications training I could have wished for!

 - Speak Like Yourself… No, Really!
 Follow Your Strengths and Skills to Great Public Speaking — a public speaking workbook that’s like having your own speaker coach between two covers;

 - Interview Like Yourself… No, Really!
-Follow Your Strengths and Skills to GET THE JOB in 2014 — comprehensive advice on how to ace the interview by preparing, practicing, and connecting with your interviewer;
+Follow Your Strengths and Skills to GET THE JOB — comprehensive advice on how to ace the interview by preparing, practicing, and connecting with your interviewer;

 - Managing the Unmanageable: How to Motivate Even the Most Unruly Employee, with generations expert Anne Loehr — actionable advice for helping tough employees see the light, and holding them accountable;